Hot Rods And Custom Cars

 Building Skills

-If you have the time and are mechanically inclined, skills to build a custom car can usually be obtained.
+If you have the time and are mechanically inclined, skills to build a custom car can be learned easily.
 You may not have the skills today, but once you learn them you'll always have them.

 Swapping An Engine For Performance